MerlijnWajer/tracy/doc/reference.rst

 Tracy object
 ~~~~~~~~~~~~

+A Tracy object is required for all tracy functions; make sure you only create
+and initialise one.
+Creating more than one instance in one process
+(especially: using them) is madness and should not be done.

 .. _rtracy_init:

 tracy_init
 ----------
 .. code-block:: c

-    struct tracy *tracy_init(void);
+    struct tracy *tracy_init(long opt);

 .. **

-tracy_init creates the tracy record and returns a pointer to this record on
+tracy_init creates the tracy structure and returns a pointer to this structure
-success.
-Possible options for *opt*:
+on success.
+Current possible options for *opt*:

 -   *TRACY_TRACY_CHILDREN* (Trace children of the tracee created with fork,
     vfork or clone.)
 -   *TRACY_USE_SAFE_TRACE* (Do not rely on Linux' auto-trace on fork abilities
     and instead use our own safe implementation.)
 -   *TRACY_MEMORY_FALLBACK* (Use fallback mechanism is fast memory access fails.)

+Multiple options can be passed by using the OR operator.

 Returns the tracy record created.